 How to lower your cortisol levels

 If your cortisol levels are high, how you lower them will depend on the underlying cause.
-If it’s because of issues with your pituitary gland, adrenal glands, or medication you’re taking, you’ll need to work with your GP or health professional to lower them.
+If it’s because of issues with your pituitary gland, adrenal glands, or medication, you’ll need to work with your GP or health professional to lower them.
 If it’s because of chronic stress, there are lots of lifestyle changes you can make to lower your stress levels:

 - enjoy yourself (a lot) — do something you love every day, like dancing or listening to music, to improve your mood

 - practice mindfulness — for example, daily meditation or yoga

 - connect with your friends, family, and even your pet — a strong social support system is important for your mental health

 - make sleep a priority — do your best to get at least 7 hours of sleep every night